SwiftyVK/SwiftyVK/README.md

 ### Cancellation

-If you no longer need to sent sheduled request (e.g. screen was popped out), just cancel it:
+If you no longer need to send sheduled request (e.g. screen was popped out), just cancel it:

 ```swift
 // `send()` function returns `Task` object which has `cancel()` function